Brütsch: Brütsch 200 "Spatz" or Dreirad-Dreisitzer 1954-1955

 A 3-seater, 3-wheeled roadster, powered by a single cylinder 191 cc Fichtel & Sachs engine driving through a four speed gearbox.
 Top speed was around 90 km/h and about five cars were produced.
 Also built under licence by A. Grünhut & Co of Switzerland with minor changes and sold as the Belcar.
 Another licence was sold to Alzmetall for production by Harald Friedrich GmbH of Germany, but so many faults were found with the original design that their production model, the Spatz Kabinenroller was fundamentally a different car.
 Because of this Brütsch took Alzmetall to court to ensure payment of his licence fees but lost the case.

 Brütsch Zwerg 1955-1957

 A 2-seater, 3-wheeled roadster, powered by a single cylinder 191 cc Fichtel & Sachs engine driving through a four speed gearbox.
 Top speed was around 85 km/h and twelve cars were produced.
 Also built under licence by Air Tourist Sàrl of France with minor changes and sold as the Avolette.
-Only four examples of the 2-seat Zwerg is known to still exist in England and are currently awaiting restoration.
+Only four examples of the 2-seat Zwerg are known to still exist in England and are currently awaiting restoration.

 Brütsch Zwerg - Einsitzer 1955-1956

 A single seat, 3-wheeled roadster, powered by a single cylinder 74 cc DKW Hobby scooter engine driving through a continuously variable transmission.
 Top speed was around 75 km/h and four cars were produced.
-Three surviving cars was discovered in Germany in 2010 and have been restored.
+Three surviving cars were discovered in Germany in 2010 and have been restored.